PayByPhone Parking App

 Lastly, management of public parking is also an important source of revenues for communities.
 Parking charges are user fees which reduce costs to the taxpayers for building, operating, and maintaining parking infrastructure.

 Where to Park, Hours of Enforcement, Rates, and Time Limits:

-On-Street parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.
+On-Street parking meters are free at all other times, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Indigenous Peoples' Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.

 Public Parking Garages: The City has 3 municipally owned public parking garages featuring 1,215 parking spaces.

 - Types of Public Parking Offered in Public Garages: The City’s public parking garage feature metered, permit, and lease parking spaces.
 Please see information below for each garage for more information about quantities of spaces, as well as how to apply for permits and leases.